 An inflatable seat cushion can help kids with

-sensory processing and attention issues.
-The cushion can provide enough movement and stimulation to help a child maximize his focus without having to get up and walk around.
+and attention issues.
+The cushion can provide enough movement and stimulation to help a child maximize focus without having to get up and walk around.

 Frequency modulation (FM) systems can reduce background noise in the classroom and amplify what the teacher says.
 This can help with auditory processing issues as well as attention issues.
 The teacher wears a microphone that broadcasts either to speakers around the room or to a personal receiver worn by the student.
 FM systems are also used to help kids with hearing impairment,

-Depending on your child’s math issues, it might be appropriate for him to use a basic calculator in class.
+Depending on your child’s math issues, it might be appropriate to use a basic calculator in class.
 There are also large-display calculators and even talking calculators.
-A talking calculator has built-in speech output to reads the numbers, symbols and operation keys aloud.
-It can help your child confirm that he has pressed the correct keys.
+A talking calculator has built-in speech output to reads the numbers, symbols, and operation keys aloud.
+It can help kids confirm that they pressed the correct keys.

 If your child has trouble with writing, try using plastic pencil grips or a computer.
 Basic word processing programs come with features that can help with spelling and grammar issues.
 For students whose thoughts race ahead of their ability to write them down, different kinds of software can help.
 With word prediction software, your child types the first few letters and then the software gives word choices that begin with that letter.
 Speech recognition software allows your child to speak and have the text appear on the screen.
 These kinds of software are

-Graphic organizers can be low-tech.
-There are many different designs you can print out that can help your child organize his thoughts for a writing assignment.
-There are also more sophisticated tools such as organizing programs that can help him map out his thoughts.
+can be low-tech.
+There are many different designs you can print out that can help your child organize thoughts for a writing assignment.
+There are also more sophisticated tools such as organizing programs that can help kids map out their thoughts.
 Talk to your child’s school about